harleyg-gif/HG-Weather-For-London/README.md

 - "Feels like" calculations for both sun and shade
 - Wind chill and humidity adjustments
 - Record reference lines showing historical data
+- Heatwaves Strengths Are Partially Estimated Based On Pressure Data

 🎨 **Beautiful Visualization**
 - Color-coded temperature scale from cool to extreme heat